Zhiyijenny/Zhiyijenny.github.io/Publications.md

 title: Recent Publications
 ---

-**Wu, Zhiyi**, & Toda-Cosi, Mireia (accepted). _From Lab to Web: Replicating Cross-Language Translation Priming Asymmetry in an Online Environment_.
+**Wu, Zhiyi**, & Toda-Cosi, Mireia (in press). _From Lab to Web: Replicating Cross-Language Translation Priming Asymmetry in an Online Environment_.
 Research Methods in Applied Linguistics.
 (Will be presented at SLRF 2025.)

 **Wu, Zhiyi**, Jia, Ruirui, & Hui, Bronson (in press). _Saving the reliability of inhibitory control measures?
 An extension of Huensch (2024) and Hui & Wu (2024)_.
 Studies in Second Language Acquisition.
 (Presented at AAAL 2025: See [slides](https://docs.google.com/presentation/d/1uBD1XfeauY1oTm13Yb3KUiDGJaBn3scHv-0sLwnDm_w/edit?usp=sharing))